 If your company currently holds ISO 9001:2008 accreditation:

 You should start the transition to ISO 9001:2015 now.

 ISO 9001:2008 certificates remain valid for up to three years from publication of ISO 9001:2015 (until September 2018).
 We recommend that you start your transition to ISO 9001:2015 without delay to benefit from the new standard and to avoid any last-minute rush.
 By now, there are many ISO 9001:2015 upgrade tools available that will make your transition rather easy and fast.

 If your company is currently in the process of implementing ISO 9001:2008:

 If you are in the midst of implementing ISO 9001:2008, you best switch over to ISO 9001:2015 now.
 You will find that you will be able to utilize much of your work.

 If you are almost done with the ISO 9001:2008 implementation, may complete it and then use ISO 9001:2015 upgrade tools right away to update your system to the new standard.
 This way you only need to make some modifications and additions to your ISO 9001:2008 quality management system.

 If you are still at the beginning of ISO 9001:2008 implementation, you best start over and set up ISO 9001:2015.
 Don't worry, much of your work can still be utilized.

 If you are planning on getting ISO 9001 certification:

 Try to get your ISO 9001 certification as soon as possible.
-The sooner your company is ISO 9001 certified, the sooner your company will benefit, no matter if it is the 2008 version or the 2015 version.
+The sooner your company is ISO 9001 certified, the sooner your company will benefit.
 Don't waste time.